Reading for ages 4 to 5

-BRI – consisting of exceptional value, easy-to-use books that can teach virtually any child to read – are highly recommended by leading Synthetic Phonics trainers for children who benefit from additional support.
+BRI consists of exceptional value, easy-to-use books that can teach virtually any child to read.
+A complete programme in its own right, BRI is also highly recommended by leading Synthetic Phonics trainers for children who require additional support.
 The earlier this support is established, the easier it is for children to avoid the stress caused by falling behind.
-Only five sounds are introduced in the first three books.
+(See Closing the Reading Gap).
+Research has found that an early start with BRI reaps long-term beneficial results.
+Only five sounds are introduced in the first three stories.
 These gradually increase at child-pace, with frequent repetitions.

 How it works

-The 78 BRI storybooks provide abundant exposure to a controlled selection of sound-letter correspondences, enabling decoding to become automatic, and fluent, confident readers to flourish.
+The 16 volumes of BRI contain 88 little stories, providing abundant exposure to a controlled selection of letters-sound correspondences, enabling decoding to become automatic, and fluent, confident readers to flourish.

 "The best way to help the brain to 'remember' the code's patterns with minimum effort is through 'controlled’ exposure and varied repetition.
 Very little active memorization is necessary when learning is based on exposure to predictable patterns... our brains do the work for us."Diane McGuiness, Early Reading Instruction